Calls

 Sreekanth NP

-What is Call Mapping?
+What Is Call Mapping?

 Call Mapping Example

-How is Call Mapping Different from a Sales Script?
+How Is Call Mapping Different from a Sales Script?

-Call mapping and sales scripts serve different purposes in a salesperson’s toolkit.
-While both aim to guide the sales conversation, they differ in flexibility and focus.
+Call mapping and sales scripts serve different purposes in a salesperson's toolkit.
+While both aim to guide the sales conversation, they differ significantly in flexibility and focus.

-To put it simply, call mapping empowers thoughtful conversation, while sales scripts prioritize a controlled presentation.
+To put it simply: call mapping empowers thoughtful conversation, while sales scripts prioritize a controlled presentation.

 Common Mistakes in Call Mapping